jainsoniya/Analysis-of-Movie-dataset/README.md

 I also repeated the above process Python (wrangling, exploratory data analysis and visual communications).
 Please refer *analysis_of_movie_dataset_using_python.ipynb* file to see my analysis in Python.

+In coming days, I will continue to analyse this dataset to find the correlation between popular genres and profitable companies.
+So, stay tuned!